pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

    (built-in)' plugin to support the 'alarm-manager' custom resource type.

-3. If you have a UI and web-browser on the same device as your Signal server then you can check that things are working by opening the plugin's Webapp, clicking the 'Subscribe' button allowing notifications from 'localhost'.
+3. In the unlikely circumstance that you have a UI and web-browser on the same device as your Signal server then you can check that things are working by opening the plugin's Webapp, clicking the 'Subscribe' and button and allowing notifications from 'localhost' in the ensuing, browser-generated, dialogue.
-   If you then click the 'Test' button you should receive a push notification which confirms that the plugin is working.
+   Once subscribed, if you then click the 'Test' button you should receive a push notification which confirms that the plugin is working.

-   Repeating this procedure from a device other than the Signal K server will fail because the Signal K server and client are unable to authenticate one-another without Internet access.
+   Repeating this procedure from a device other than the Signal K server will fail because the Signal K server and client are unable to authenticate one-another without Internet access and the benefits that come with 'real' IP addresses.
-   One way around this problem is to manually provide the required authentication certficates.
+   One way around this problem is to manually provide the required authentication certficates and there are few, mostly esoteric, ways of achieving this.

+4.

 ## Operating principle